AdobeDocs/journey-optimizer-apis/src/pages/references/authentication.md

 **IMS_ORG**: This is your personal ORGANIZATION ID, one ORGANIZATION ID is provided by Adobe for each of your instances :

 To obtain your ORGANIZATION ID value, refer to your administrator or your Adobe technical contact.
-You can also retrieve it into Adobe Developer when creating a new integration, in the licenses list (see the Adobe Developer documentation).
+You can also retrieve it into Adobe Developer when creating a new integration, in the licenses list.

 **ACCESS_TOKEN**: Your personal access token, that was retrieved when exchanging your JSON Web Token through a POST request.